jordan-boswell/spaceship-titanic/README.md

 * Missing data imputation with missForest
 * LASSO, random forest, XGBoost, and BART models with tuned hyperparameters
 * Multiple stacking methods
+* Comparison of all models using various metrics